 - What to Book.
 Travel by air shall be limited to the lowest, logical, non-refundable, coach/economy class fare available.
 The additional cost for premium class or seat assignment fees for premium class (first class, business class, or premium economy) travel is not payable/reimbursable unless:

 - The traveler has been granted an ADA exemption through the Employee Disability Resources Office, or,

-- It is an international flight with 8 hours or more of total flight time, including domestic segments (allowable upgrade to Premium Economy class only).
+- It is an international flight with eight hours or more of total flight time, including domestic segments (allowable upgrade to Premium Economy class only).

 - Associated Fees.

-- Aisle, Window or Exit Row Fees: Additional fees associated with booking a coach/economy aisle, window or exit row seat at check-in or at the gate are payable/reimbursable.
-This is not to be confused with fare class upgrades to economy plus/economy comfort, which are typically not allowed.
+- Aisle, Window, or Exit Row Fees: Additional fees associated with booking a coach/economy aisle, window, or exit row seat are payable/reimbursable.
+This is not to be confused with fare class upgrades, which are typically not allowed.